ansible-collections/cisco.ios/docs/cisco.ios.ios_bgp_address_family_module.rst

     #  address-family ipv6 multicast
     #  exit-address-family

-    # Using Deleted without any config passed
+    # Using Deleted without any config passed (delete all)
-    #"(NOTE: This will delete all of configured AF BGP)"

     # Before state:
     # -------------